chossopian/Telegrambo/README.md

 # Telegrambo

-Telegrambo is a simple library for interacting with the [Telegram Bot API](https://core.telegram.org/bots/api#available-methods).
+Telegrambo is a simple library for interacting with the [Telegram Bot API](https://core.telegram.org/bots/api)

+This library is based on the telegram API, so all methods of the bot instance will be [available methods](https://core.telegram.org/bots/api#available-methods) from the telegram list.

+The context in the event handler also uses the available methods, while having ready-made fields in the arguments of these methods, such as *chat_id* or *message_id* and others.
+If necessary, you can overwrite these fields.

 ## Installation